google/xls/README.md

 # XLS: Accelerated HW Synthesis

-Note: This is not an officially supported Google product.
+**Note**: This is not an officially supported Google product.
 Expect bugs and sharp edges.
 Please help by trying it out, reporting bugs, and letting us know what you think!

 The XLS (Accelerator Synthesis) toolchain aims to enable the rapid development of hardware IP via "software style" methodology.
 XLS is a High Level Synthesis